hectorqlucero/Clojure-Full-Stack-Framework-SK/README.md

 # SK

 An application skeleton that creates a skeleton for a full stack webpage
+# Front End
+1. bootstrap4
+2. easyui

+# Back End
+1. clojure - look at project.clj for libraries used

 ## Pre-requisites
 1. leiningen 2.0.0 or above installed